 Once you have your at-home budget set, you’ll be better equipped to create a budget for your life abroad.

 Your mission agency will factor in the average cost of missionary living in your future host country, as well as ministry expenses.
-You’ll factor in any unique expenses (e.g. medical expenses not covered by insurance).
+You’ll also add in any unique expenses (e.g. medical expenses not covered by insurance).
 From there, you can decide how to deal with your student debt.

 3. Pay Extra Whenever You Can.